kajdreef/slides/morpheus/slides.md

 - On top of that, we can sort and filter based on properties of the tests or methods to uncover patterns.

-- The evaluation shows developers were better equipped using the visualization to answer questions regarding traceability between tests and methods, in terms of precision, recall, time, and also satisfaction with the tool set
+- The user study shows developers were better equipped using the visualization to answer questions regarding traceability between tests and methods, in terms of precision, recall, time, and also satisfaction with the tool set

 ---